turrrbina/BeamMP-discord-status/README.md

 # HOW TO USE:
-- add bot to your discord server
+- add bot to your discord server (see below if you don't know how)
 - put the bot TOKEN in `config.toml`
 - run it
 - go to the channel where you want the status to appear, best is to make a dedicated channel for this and make it read only